 Modernize and, while providing a championship level experience, enhance athletic facilities to attract, enroll, and retain exceptional student-athletes for our fans and community.

 It is clear that modern athletic facilities play an important role in attracting high caliber student athletes.
 Indeed, many of our competitors – both in athletics and in recruitment – have been enhancing their athletic programs through renovation of existing facilities and new construction of recreational and athletic complexes.
-To keep pace and compete at the highest level, the College must address deficiencies in the athletic facilities area.
+To keep pace and compete at the highest level, the University must address deficiencies in the athletic facilities area.

 Develop an athletic facilities plan by engaging a sports facilities architectural design firm to explore the design of new athletics facilities.